Spike wonders whom to ask to spend Hearts and Hooves Day with him. Applejack may know.

 For now, they just galloped off through the trees.

-This was for MangoFox’s November Quick Fics 2017 prompt, “MLP fic where Spike has multiple romantic interests.
+This story, which I’ve rated ,was for MangoFox’s November Quick Fics 2017 prompt, “MLP fic where Spike has multiple romantic interests.
 So he goes to Applejack to get advice on whom to choose.
 But it turns out that Applejack is actually the best choice for him.”
 I did not watch a single episode to prepare myself for writing this, none of Spike’s sarcasm ever happened, much to my sorrow, and the implied Applejack & Spike ended up kinda vague.
 Ah, well.